 Plus, this is not only JUST a great mains / dinner option.

-Here, I’ve given you another versatile pesto recipe which you could use in so many other recipes too.
+Here, I’ve given you a versatile spring pesto sauce recipe.
+Which you could easily use in your own recipes too.

 Now don’t say I’m not good to you. 😆

-I’m loving using a spiralizer to make pasta alternatives, like this butternut squash recipe and it cuts down on my cooking time too.
+I’m loving using my spiralizer to make pasta alternatives.
+Like this butternut squash spaghetti recipe!

-Not only is this great for me in the evenings (and hopefully for you too) but recipes like this are the blog’s “quick healthy meals” overall mission whilst still fitting in nicely to the goal of hopefully encouraging you to live the 80/20 rule too.
-The lifestyle free of diets.
+Whilst still fitting in nicely to the goal of hopefully encouraging you to live the 80/20 rule too.
+The lifestyle free of diets. 🙂

 Why you’ll love this butternut squash noodles recipe